GuduleLapointe/w4os/README.md

 ## Description

-OpenSim Wordpress plugin is an OpenSimulator web interface for WordPress.
+OpenSim Wordpress plugin is an WordPress interface for OpenSimulator.

 The goal is to allow user registration, grid basic info and monitoring and, in a perfect world, regions and simulators administration.